naomori/journal/content/posts/2020-10-01-English-review.md

 1. to decide something, agree on something etc after considering or discussing a situation
     - If I don't come to a decision by tomorrow, the reservation will be cancelled.
+    - As all decision we came to by mutual consent were cancelled, we were horribly disappointed.